kevinmingtarja/omega/README.md

 ## High Level Overview

+Basically, when a user creates a new IDE session, the backend will create a new Docker container which will run a websocket server to communicate with the client, and the user program itself.
+So everything runs on the server side in the cloud.
+More in-depth explanations are available below.

 ### Components:
+The `frontend` is just a React app, and I used the Monaco editor from VS Code for the code editor and xterm.js and websockets for building the terminal.
+And I display the user app that is running in the backend using an <iframe>.

+The `backend` consists of the following:

 - 1x master node
 - 1x manager node for each EC2 instance, containing one or more containers
 - 1x worker node for each container, which runs a websocket server for communication with the client